A Flying Jatt: Plot

 The next morning, Aman finds himself in his bed alive with no sign of any injury and presumes all that happened to be a dream.
 He also notices a khanda that has appeared on his back, the same symbol which was carved on the tree and had been imprinted on him during the attack.
 Later that day, he and his brother notice a few unusual things happening to him, such as increased agility and the ability to absorb information by touching objects.
 After escaping an ambush using super speed, Rohit and his mother confirm that Aman has somehow gained superpowers.
 She immediately declares him a superhero.
 After making him a costume and showing him several superhero films for inspiration, Aman's mother tells him the story of his father, Sardar Kartar Singh Dhillon, a Sikh who went to Shaolin to learn martial arts and was named "Flying Jatt".
 She asks Aman to take up the legacy of his father and keep Flying Jatt as his superhero name to which he agrees.
 Although his superhero exploits get off to a rocky start, Flying Jatt is soon recognized when he saves hostages from a terrorist attack at an airport.
 As he gains even more success being a hero, Aman proposes to Kirti and reveals his secret identity to her.

 Raka is found alive but is now stronger and more dangerous than before after being exposed to the pollutants at the factory, which further exposure continues to make him even more powerful.
 Aman goes on to battle him several times, beating Raka each time before finally becoming gravely injured in a brutal fight.
 To save him from further pain, his brother Rohit goes in his place as Flying Jatt and gets brutally beaten by Raka and dies.
-After this, Aman is very angry about the death of his brother and kills Raka, and becomes a Sikh Sardar.
+Aman and his mother are distraught with grief.
+The earth begins to slowly turn into a toxic wasteland and people begin to die due to the growing amount of pollution.
+An enraged Aman by his brother's death, Aman becomes and Sikh Sardar and decides to face Raka.
+Raka initially overpowers and knocks out Aman.
+But Aman quickly regains his consciousness, overpowers Raka and takes him above the earth, into space.
+With no pollution to strengthen Raka, Aman easily defeats him, killing Raka by inserting his Kara into his chest.
+Aman returns to earth and is met by a rejoicing crowd.